 On September 8, 1504 Michelangelo‘s David, a masterpiece of Renaissance sculpture, was unveiled in the city of Florence.
-The 5m high and 6t heavy marble statue depicts the Biblical hero David, right before his fight with the enormous Philistine warrior Goliath with the slingshot already on his shoulder, which is special because previous sculptures or art works, like the one’s by Andrea del Castagno or Donatello show David after the famous battle with Goliath’s head in David’s arms.
+The 5 metres high and 6 tons heavy marble statue depicts the Biblical hero David, right before his fight with the enormous Philistine warrior Goliath with the slingshot already on his shoulder, which is special because previous sculptures or art works, like the one’s by Andrea del Castagno or Donatello show David after the famous battle with Goliath’s head in David’s arms.

 David’s body appears in a relaxed contrapost position, carelessly carrying the sling over his left shoulder.
 The battle-ready tension becomes recognizable in the protruding veins of the right hand, that encloses the projectile, above all however in the neck and face-part: in the taut neck-tendons, the tense lips and nose-wings, the wrinkled forehead.
 David’s gaze is on a point in the distance.
 Michelangelo, in contrast to the artists before him, no longer draws the observer’s attention to the battle that has come to an end, but to the imminent victory.

 Young Michelangelo and a large Block of Marble